estebanimr/rag-chatbot-assistant/README.md

   -d "{\"input\":\"What services does Promtior offer?\"}"
 ```

-LangServe provides a playground endpoint when enabled (usually `/rag/playground`).

 ## AWS Instance:
 - Call the API using the public IP, e.g.:
 ```